SpaCeFormer: Fast Proposal-Free Open-Vocabulary 3D Instance Segmentation: Abstract

 \section{Abstract}

-Open-vocabulary 3D instance segmentation is foundational for robotics and AR/VR, yet prior methods trade one bottleneck for another: multi-stage 2D+3D pipelines aggregate foundation-model outputs at hundreds of seconds per scene, while pseudo-labeled end-to-end approaches rely on fragmented masks and external region proposals.
-We present \nickname{}, a proposal-free space-curve transformer that runs at 0.14 seconds per scene---2--3 orders of magnitude faster than multi-stage 2D+3D pipelines---paired with \dataname{}, the largest open-vocabulary 3D instance segmentation dataset (3.0M multi-view-consistent captions over 604K instances from 7.4K scenes) with \textbf{21$\times$ higher mask recall} than prior single-view pseudo-label pipelines (54.3\% vs 2.5\% at IoU$>$0.5), built via multi-view mask clustering and multi-view VLM captioning. \nickname{} combines spatial window attention with Morton-curve serialization for spatially coherent features, and uses a RoPE-enhanced decoder to predict instance masks directly from learned queries without external proposals.
-On ScanNet200, we achieve 11.1 zero-shot mAP, a 2.8$\times$ improvement over the prior best proposal-free method; on ScanNet++ and Replica, we reach 22.9 and 24.1 mAP, surpassing all prior methods including those using multi-view 2D inputs.
+Open-vocabulary 3D instance segmentation is a core capability for robotics and AR/VR, but prior methods trade one bottleneck for another: multi-stage 2D+3D pipelines aggregate foundation-model outputs at hundreds of seconds per scene, while pseudo-labeled end-to-end approaches rely on fragmented masks and external region proposals.
+We present \nickname{}, a proposal-free space-curve transformer that runs in 0.12--0.30 seconds per scene across standard benchmarks, 2--3 orders of magnitude faster than multi-stage 2D+3D pipelines.
+We pair it with \dataname{}, the largest open-vocabulary 3D instance segmentation dataset (3.0M multi-view-consistent captions over 604K instances from 7.4K scenes) built through multi-view mask clustering and multi-view VLM captioning; it reaches \textbf{21$\times$ higher mask recall} than prior single-view pipelines (54.3\% vs 2.5\% at IoU$>$0.5). \nickname{} combines spatial window attention with Morton-curve serialization for spatially coherent features, and uses a RoPE-enhanced decoder to predict instance masks directly from learned queries without external proposals.
+On ScanNet200 we achieve 11.1 zero-shot mAP, a 2.8$\times$ improvement over the prior best proposal-free method; on ScanNet++ and Replica, we reach 22.9 and 24.1 mAP, surpassing all prior methods including those using multi-view 2D inputs.